sanjoy/DietLISP/README.rst

 (``eval`` and ``eval*``), and functions to extend the environment (``add-binding``).
-The result of the operative invocation is the value (rather, the *domain value*) the interpreter gets by executing the operative.
-Thus, it is useful to think of operatives as hooks that arbitrarily map program phrases into domain values.
+The result of the operative invocation is the value (rather, the *domain value*) the interpreter gets by executing the semi-operative.
+I think it is useful to think of operatives as hooks that arbitrarily map program phrases into domain values.

 As an example of what this makes possible, look at ``samples/SimpleOperatives.dlisp``::